 Graduate Academic Advisor

 We seek someone with a Master's Degree in Student Affairs, Higher Education or a closely related field with applicable experience in higher education settings.
 The successful candidate will exhibit a clear student-centered philosophy, be results-oriented and goal driven and have a collaborative team orientation.
 In addition, this individual should be a strong communicator (both orally and through written communication) who is able to prioritize and is comfortable delivering and receiving constructive/critical feedback.
-Prior experience advising graduate or doctoral students and utilizing a CRM tool is strongly preferred.
+Prior experience advising graduate or doctoral students and utilizing a student communication platform is strongly preferred.
 Involvement with developing educational programs, messages, and resources to advance graduate culture desired.
 Prior experience that demonstrates an understanding of retention and persistence metrics, student assessment, and their application to the decision making process would be a plus.

 Founded in 1902, Franklin University has built its reputation on removing barriers to higher education for ambitious adults who must balance their educational goals with other commitments.
 Accredited and nonprofit, Franklin has earned its long-standing reputation as an innovator in online education.
 The University offers applied, in-demand undergraduate, master’s and doctorate programs that enable adult learners to achieve their educational and professional goals.
 From entrepreneurs to CEOs, more than 50,000 Franklin alumni can be found around the world contributing to the communities in which they live and work.